-In 1910 a local census listed nine surviving Siuslaw people along the Siuslaw River near today's town of Florence.
-Fifty years earlier two thousand three hundred Siuslaw people were estimated to be living along the river.
-By 1914 two of the nine were dead and an eleven-year-old orphan was shipped to the Chemawa Indian School.
+In 1910, a local census listed nine surviving Siuslaw people along the Siuslaw River near today's town of Florence.
+Fifty years earlier 2,300 Siuslaw people were estimated to be living along the river.
+By 1914, two of the nine were dead and an eleven-year-old orphan was shipped to the Chemawa Indian School.
 This orphan is my grandmother, Hattie Martin.

-In 1911, another census estimated that there were between five hundred and a thousand surviving sea otter in thirteen small colonies between Mexico and the Aleutian Islands.
-The 1911 Fur Seal Treaty signed by Russia, Japan, Britain and the United States and a 1913 federal law in the United States effectively ended the harvest of sea otter.
-There were no sea otter in Oregon.
+In 1911, another census estimated that there were between five hundred and a thousand surviving Sea Otter in thirteen small colonies between Mexico and the Aleutian Islands.
+The 1911, Fur Seal Treaty signed by Russia, Japan, Britain and the United Stated and a 1913 federal law in the United States effectively ended the harvest of Sea Otter.
+There were no Sea Otter in Oregon.

 Sixty years pass.
-The surviving sea otter populations are making a comeback in Alaska and California and the Atomic Energy Commission needs to do some testing.
-The place chosen for the tests, Amchitka Island, is conveniently just a few islands away from Russia but it happened to be populated by a protected species, Kalan, the sea otter.
-This situation was resolved in the time-tested way of gathering the natives and shipping the survivors to Oregon and Washington.
+The surviving Sea Otter populations are making a comeback in Alaska and California and the Atomic Energy Commission needs to do some testing.
+The place chosen for the tests, Amchitka Island is conveniently just a few islands away from Russia but it happened to be populated by a protected species, Kalan, the Sea Otter.
+This situation was resolved in the time-tested way of gathering the Natives and shipping the survivors to Oregon and Washington.

-In 1970 thirty-one extirpated sea otter were deposited on the Oregon coast near Port Orford and the next year sixty-four more sea otter were added to the population that survived the first year.
-These animals were observed by young researchers from Oregon State University including Bruce Mate and Ron Jameson.
-Their study showed the sea otters wanted to go home and did.
+In 1970, 31 extirpated Sea Otter were deposited on the Oregon coast near Port Orford and the next year 64 more Sea Otters were added to the population that survived the first year.
+Young researchers from Oregon State University including Bruce Mate and Ron Jameson observed these animals.
+Their study showed the Sea Otters wanted to go home and did.

 Thirty years pass.
-The sea otter is still missing from the Oregon Coast but the other surviving sea otter populations are holding their own.
-The two orphaned children who met in Chemawa have six children, ten grandchildren and twelve great grandchildren.
+The Sea Otter is still missing from the Oregon Coast, but the other surviving Sea Otter populations are holding their own.
+The two orphaned children who met in Chemawa have six children, 10 grandchildren and 12 great-grandchildren.
 Oregon State University has just commissioned their new Research Vessel Elakha.

-We have learned much in these thirty years.
+We have learned much in these 30 years.
 We know that the Elakha is a keystone species.
-Losing Elakha resulted in a sea urchin bloom which clear cut our kelp beds and destroyed the homes of animals and fish that relied on the beds.
-The fish which were trapped in the river fish traps of the original Oregonians are missing.
-The ocean we see today is not the healthy ocean which belongs here.
+Losing Elakha resulted in a sea urchin bloom, which clear-cut our kelp beds and destroyed the homes of animals and fish that relied on the beds.
+The fish, which were trapped in the river fish traps of the original Oregonians are missing.
+The ocean we see today is not the healthy ocean, which belongs here.
 The once extensive kelp beds are missing.
-All of the sun's energy that used to be converted to food, now falls on a desert in an ocean.
+All of the sun's energy that used to be converted to food now falls on a desert in an ocean.

 Today we know that the northern population of Sea Otter is genetically dissimilar from the southern population.
 Very recently we acquired the scientific tools to determine which population is most similar to Oregon's Elakha.
 This will be done with DNA comparisons using DNA extracted from the skeleton collected so long ago by Wallis Nash and from the archaeological record recovered from our middens.
-Once we know which population was most similar to our Oregon population we will know which direction we need to look if we can ever be serious about restoring the health of our ocean.
+Once we know which population was most similar to our Oregon population we will know which direction we need to look if we can ever be serious about restoring the health or our ocean.